ryannair02/MIST4610-Project1/README.md

 Image for Query 7: <img width="277" alt="image" src="https://github.com/ryannair02/MIST4610-Project1/assets/120529297/b2f1b98f-1cfd-4055-a97e-ebf00dba8efe">

 4) Determine the total number of matches played by each team
-   Justification: This query counts the total number of matches played by each team.
-It utilizes a left join between the Teams and Matches tables to capture all teams, even if they haven't played any matches yet.
+   Justification: Understanding the match participation of each team is crucial for assessing team activity, performance, and workload.
+By determining the total number of matches played by each team, managers can gain insights into team engagement, competitive involvement, and overall performance levels.
+This information enables managers to identify high-performing teams, assess resource allocation, and plan future scheduling and training strategies effectively.
+Additionally, tracking match participation helps managers monitor team progress, identify trends, and make informed decisions to optimize team performance and achieve organizational goals.

 Sql code for Query 8: SELECT Teams.teamID, COUNT(Matches.matchID) AS TotalMatches